ONSdigital/dp-import-tracker/README.md

 Check for completed import instances, and mark them (and possibly their associated/parent import job) as completed.

-* At startup, ask the Import API for the list of active jobs.
+* At startup, ask the Dataset API for the list of active instances.

 * Add to the above in-memory list when `INPUT_FILE_AVAILABLE_TOPIC` events arrive.

 * Also, listen for `IMPORT_OBSERVATIONS_INSERTED_TOPIC` events,
-and inform the Import API with those additional numbers of inserted observations.
+and inform the Dataset API with those additional numbers of inserted observations.

-* Regularly check the [Import API](../dp-import-api) for the total number of observations, and the current count of inserted observations.
+* Regularly check the [Dataset API](../dp-import-api) for the total number of observations, and the current count of inserted observations.
 When the total has been inserted, mark the **status** of the instance as `completed` (and similar for the parent import job, if all other instances are also `completed`).